CVE-2023-29336

 CreateMenu/CreatePopupMenuandInsertMenuItem, then triggersEnableMenuItemon a nested item while simultaneously destroying the parent menu via a callback, causing a use-after-free inxxxMNDestroyHandler - Win32k desktop heap spray using

-SetMenuItemInfowith controlled data to reclaim the freed menu object allocation with attacker-controlled contents, turning the UAF into a read/write primitive - Anomalous window message processing patterns where a user-mode callback (e.g.,
+SetMenuItemInfowith controlled data to reclaim the freed menu object allocation with attacker-controlled contents - Anomalous window message processing patterns where a user-mode callback (e.g.,

-WH_CALLWNDPROChook) destroys or modifies menu objects during a reentrant win32k call, creating the dangling pointer condition - Token replacement in the
+WH_CALLWNDPROChook) destroys or modifies menu objects during a reentrant win32k call - Token replacement in the

 EPROCESSstructure observed as a standard-user process suddenly holding SYSTEM-level privileges without going through UAC or a legitimate elevation path - Rapid creation and destruction of menu objects in a tight loop from a process that does not have a visible GUI, consistent with heap grooming for exploitation rather than normal UI activity